Do Go On - 125 - The Legend of Bigfoot

 And they're like, no, it's a quadruple bluff.

-So I reckon there's probably a few different reasons.
+So I reckon there's probably a few,

-Personally, when people were saying that,
+Personally, when people were saying that, my thoughts were like, you know,

-was just to see if the camera was rolling
+maybe that look was just to see if the camera was rolling because it was the 20th take and

-And like, are we doing this again?
+like, is we doing this again?

 You know what I mean?

-So if it was a fake, then it's unlikely
+So if it was a fake, then it's unlikely that was the first take.

-Yeah, like professional actors accidentally look at the camera all the time
+Yeah, like professional actors accidentally look at the camera all the time and they have

-and they have to reshoot a scene and they're professionals.
+to reshoot a scene and they're professionals.

-Yeah, it's like, yeah, sometimes you clock the camera no doubt.
+Yeah, it's like, yeah, sometimes you clock the camera, no doubt.

-Jess, I saw you do that one.
+Jess, I saw you do that one time.

-Damn, I was going to, yeah, I do it all the time.
+Yeah, I was going to, yeah, I do it all the time.

 Accidentally.